electro-framework/electro/Readme.md

 selenia
 ```

 You'll get a list of available commands.
 Refer to the framework documentation for an explanation of each available command.

 ## Security Vulnerabilities

 If you discover a security vulnerability, please contact the main developer directly at claudio.silva@impactwave.com.
 All security vulnerabilities will be promptly addressed.

 ## License

-The Selenia Framework is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Selenia framework is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).

-**Selenia Framework** - Copyright &copy; 2015 Impactwave, Lda.
+**Selenia framework** - Copyright &copy; 2015 Impactwave, Lda.